brandonC1234/Brandon-C-scratch-websites/AP Literature Game/readme.md

 ## Recreation Instructions
 1. This should copy over relatively easily, however, there is a chance the images (stored on codehs) will not transfer correctly

-## Code Overview
-#### Primary Goal
-My philosophy with this program was to code a working game engine and then build the levels/story rather than plan the game and take the chance of "hard coding" some of it into the engine.

-#### Class inception (Nested classes)
-With the goal of maintaining simplicity in my classes and keeping the various checks and render functions seperate I split parts of the program like the levels into 3 different nested classes.
-While this created more steps in calling functions from the innermost nested class, it's benefit of simplifying the classes was worth it.

-#### Order of classes

-- Level
-   - screen
-     - box
-     - thing
-- level_option
-- character

-#### Class details

 ## Special aspects
 1. The game engine for this code is made completely from scratch and can easily have more levels added to it
 2. I took a large chance in displaying such an abstract idea with a custom computer game while I could have done anything else for this project